microsoft/monthlyresources/README.md

 AUGUST RESOURCES FOR DEVELOPERS
 # IoT and DevSecOps

-:wave: **Hi everyone** – welcome to August updates to our Developer Resources repository.
+:wave: **Hi everyone** – welcome to the August updates to our Developer Resources repository.
 This month we’re featuring **what’s new and what’s next in IoT and DevSecOps**.

 Discover productive and scalable IoT solutions.
 Whether you’re an experienced cloud developer or just getting started with IoT, these demos, projects, and training tools will help you develop next-generation IoT solutions today.
 And check out the latest in DevSecOps to help you utilize security best practices from the beginning of development.